Dr. Shinkai Hakimi, President

 Jim’s international development interest began with three years of Peace Corps service in Nepal.
-Subsequently, he led multi-cultural project teams in 20 different countries of Asia and Africa, focusing on water, agriculture and infrastructure development.
-In private business, he was CFO and COO of small and medium scale manufacturing companies.
-He most recently worked in venture capital for early stage technology firms.
+Subsequently, he led multicultural project teams in 20 different countries in Asia and Africa, focusing on water, agriculture, and infrastructure development.
+In private business, he was CFO and COO of small and medium-scale manufacturing companies.
+He most recently worked in venture capital for early-stage technology firms.
 A 2009 recipient of Rotary International’s “Service Above Self” award for his international work, Jim was a founding board member and board chair of the NGO, Water 1st International and currently serves as the Vice Chair of the Global Health NGO, Rotarian Malaria Partners.
-He earned a BA in engineering and applied physics, an MBA and a Master in Regional Planning from Harvard University.
+He earned a BA in engineering and applied physics, an MBA, and a Master’s in Regional Planning from Harvard University.
 To avoid an empty nest, Jim and his wife, Kristi, have hosted 30 international students in their home over the past 15 years.

-Tracy Klinkroth is a serial entrepreneur, striking out on her own over 20 years ago.
+Tracy Klinkroth is a serial entrepreneur, who struck out on her own over 20 years ago.
 She founded her first company, Epiphany Research, in 1995.
 Several years later, she spun off ChickChat to address the women’s market by providing consumer insights to companies both large and small.
-In 2018 she founded, The Power of She to give more exposure and opportunities to women-owned businesses.
-In addition to her marketing research firms, Tracy also launched Epiphany Events, where she has created, managed and hosted eclectic parties, networking, social and corporate events for over 13 years.
-Tracy is particularly passionate about making sure girls at home and around the world have access to a quality education.
-She has volunteered as a mentor at the Seattle Girls School, sponsors a Nepalese girl’s education and has volunteered for over 10 years with Page Ahead.
+In 2018 she founded The Power of She to give more exposure and opportunities to women-owned businesses.
+In addition to her marketing research firms, Tracy also launched Epiphany Events, where she has created, managed, and hosted eclectic parties, networking, and social and corporate events for over 13 years.
+Tracy is particularly passionate about making sure girls at home and around the world have access to quality education.
+She has volunteered as a mentor at the Seattle Girls School, sponsors a Nepalese girls’ education, and has volunteered for over 10 years with Page Ahead.